aurovrata/hybrid-html-dropdown/index.markdown

 # Hybrid HTML Dropdown field

 This is an HTML dropdown widget that can replace a `<select/>` field or built using a JSON object which can be fully customised using css.
-This is inspired by an original [idea](https://css-tricks.com/striking-a-balance-between-native-and-custom-select-elements/) by Sandrina Pereira (@sandrina-p).
-This plugin is written in pure JavaScript and has evolved considerably from the initial idea.

 The main features are